-As always during the slow season at our bed and breakfast on Cape Cod, Rich and I are on the lookout for new spots to share with our guests.
+As always during the slow season, Rich and I are on the lookout for new spots to share with our guests.
 It may be a new drive we discover, or a new shop, or just a new vista we uncover on our frequent roadtrips around the Cape.
 I also scan the local newspaper for ideas, peruse the facebook postings of fellow business owners and friends here on the Cape, and listen to the musings of our guests around the breakfast table to get the skinny on what’s new, what’s hot, or what’s worth checking out.

 We opted for lunch the week before Christmas, as it was time for a celebration and a great excuse to indulge in some holiday spirit.
 From the outside, the building is rather nondescript, though the promise of casual outdoor dining in the warmer months was evident on the patio.
 Inside the dining room and adjacent bar area are tastefully done in shades of blue and white, with buffalo check tablecloths and an attractive array of nautical, not kitchy, décor.